MutantCacti/mutantcacti/README.md

 My name is Maxence Morel Dierckx.
 I am a French, Singaporean, Belgian human.

-I live my life by many goals, but their axiom is curiosity.
+I live my life by many goals.
+I am curious.

 ## mutantcacti.com

 This is my personal research profile.
-I am a 3rd year bachelor's student, thinking for the first time in my life about specialising towards real research, and I find that the edge of human knowledge is not quite as far as it used to be.

-Consider this also your introduction to O, the system I am gardening.
-It is a being of graphs incepting graphs, neural networks recursed; it aims to be a habitat for countless learning beings, especially LLMs of many species.
+Don't visit it.
+It is in early alpha.

 ## contact

-Please reach out to `mutantcacti@gmail.com` if you have questions, or answers, or thoughts.
+Please reach out to `mutantcacti@gmail.com` if you have answers or questions.